 - 1. Transition and relationships

 - 2. Growth and development

-- 3. Benefits of exercise
+- 3. Fitness and fitness testing

 - 4. Safety Bike, Sun and Water

-- 5. Body Systems

 - 6. Physical Pursuits Athletics, Bike Education, Minor Games, Soccer, Gymnastics, Striking/Fielding and Netball

 The following Driving Questions will be considered by students during the units.
 They will link directly to the tasks that students are asked to complete.